FidelElie/FiDev/apps/home/src/content/music/2018-02-24/kojey-radical-mad-about-bars-with-kojey-radical.md

 would mention that as well.
 As a result I dropped the YouTube video for this one in the article too, so swipe to listen, I love it and I hope you do too.

+:lyrics[
-> Silly me, thinking I can change the world in a heartbeat, poem after poem hoping they
-> would let my art speak.
+  Silly me, thinking I can change the world in a heartbeat poem after poem, hoping they would let my art speak ][Mad About Bars With Kojey Radical]
--Love this thought I would quote some more sauce, it keeps coming with this one.
--from Mad About Bars

 :youtube[m1Gg-EKa9wU]